 2) Let me remove web sites from my default searches.
 I would imagine this could even be used to help Google’s normal search results by getting a sense of sites huge numbers of people “block” The same spam sites show up for searches and I would rather block them if Google can’t figure out how to do so.

 3) Let me create site search lists, where I create lists of sties I want searched – then I can target my searches how I want.
-Actually now that rollyo does this I don’t care that much but since they use Yahoo to do so, I would figure maybe Google will finally make this available.
+Actually now that Rollyo does this [the broken link was removed] I don’t care that much but since they use Yahoo to do so, I would figure maybe Google will finally make this available.
 It would be nice if you suggested sites others with similar site lists included.

 1) It would be cool if I could rate sites and that was factored into my returned results.
 This could obviously use the Google toolbar for user input pretty effectively, I imagine.
 A simple 1-5 or 1-10 scale.
 It would probably be a good idea to let users have some simple way of say having all their bookmarked files automatically give the web site the highest rating so they don’t have to manually enter every one.
 Then they could edit the results.
 Same with the search lists in item 3 above.
 It should also be setup so I can accept other users settings.
 So if I trust John Battelle or Sean Stickle I can have their ratings (obviously only for ratings people make “public”) reflected in my results.
 That would involve complications when one person I chose to include says a site is a 1 and another says a site is a 5 but I figure Google is very capable of figuring out a good way to make that work.